 Our corporate headquarters is located in Atlanta, Georgia, where we lease a single corporate office.
-Additionally, we have offices in Boston, Massachusetts which we use as conference spaces for our team, most of whom are based in the surrounding area.
-It is anticipated that these distinct facilities will be consolidated in the Boston, Massachusetts area during 2022.
+Additionally, in August 2022 we opened an office, consisting of approximately 4,200 square feet, in Lexington, Massachusetts which we use as office and conference spaces for our Massachusetts based team.
+We have an option to extend the lease term for an additional three years thereafter.
+Upon opening our Lexington offices we surrendered our lease for office space in Boston, Massachusetts.
+It is anticipated that these facilities will be sufficient to meet our needs for the foreseeable future.